High School: IMG Academy (Bradenton, FL)

-Notes: Her older sister, Olivia VanSlooten, played basketball at High Point (2016–2020).
+Notes: Prior to her senior year, she attended Toledo Notre Dame Academy (OH).
+Her older sister, Olivia VanSlooten, played basketball at High Point (2016–2020).
 Her father, Jon VanSlooten, was a backup quarterback on the Western Michigan football team (1983–1986) under head coach Jack Harbaugh.

 Recruiting Summary for Grace VanSlooten